Keyboard shortcuts

 Strategy B — coordination-market-funded operation

-The agent participates in a coordination-market confluence as both provider (offering inference) and subscriber (reading allocations).
+The agent participates in a coordination-market organism as both provider (offering inference) and subscriber (reading allocations).
 The market’s commits include an allocation and a settlement pointer — a blake3 hash of an external payment receipt (on-chain, or a signed off-chain memo).
 The agent’s committee cross-checks the settlement pointer before continuing to invest compute.

 let validator = TicketValidator::new()